Moving to Mexico and Feeling Great!

 Medical Costs for Private Physicians

 Affordable medical costs are typical of Mexico, but not entirely universal.
 Some upscale areas, for example Los Cabos in Baja Sur, have higher prices.
-But in the Lake Chapala area, you will probably pay not much more that $500 pesos MX (about $25-30 USD) for a visit to a general practitioner, and typically less than twice that for a specialist.
+But in the Lake Chapala area, you will probably pay about $500 pesos MX (about $25-30 USD) for a visit to a general practitioner or $1,200 pesos MX ($65) for a new patient appointment, $500 pesos MX (about $25-30 USD) for a visit to a general practitioner, and typically less than twice that for a specialist.
 The truth is that most who enter the medical profession in Mexico don’t do it because they are seduced by a six-figure salary.
 But then, they don’t leave medical school with a huge debt either.

 “When I was on the operating table being prepped for the pelvic surgery, I looked over and the surgeon was standing to the side, laughing and joking with a big smile on his face.
 I thought, ‘this guy likes what he does and he is good at it.’
 I was right.”